messi-yang/ggol/README.md

 }

 // This is the core part of the game, it tells the game
-// how to iterate to get next stage of the area.
+// how to generate the next status of the given area.
-// This iterator implement 4 basic rules of Conways Game
+// This generator here implements 4 basic rules of Conways Game
-// of Life, you can custom your rules here :). func cgolAreaIterator(
+// of Life, if you want, you can add your custom rules here :). func cgolNextAreaGenerator(
-    // Coordinate of the area that is going to be iterated. coord *ggol.Coordinate,
+    // Coordinate of the given area.
+    coord *ggol.Coordinate,
     // Pointer to the current area status. area *CgolArea,